UK economic growth slower than first thought before Omicron hit

 Business investment also fell by 2.5% in the three months to September and was nearly 12% below its pre-pandemic level.

-But investors are braced for a further slowdown of Gross Domestic Product (GDP) in the fourth quarter of 2021, and a weak start to 2022, due to the rise in Covid cases which has hurt Britain's hospitality sector and hit retailers.
+But investors are braced for a further slowdown of GDP in the fourth quarter of 2021, and a weak start to 2022, due to the rise in Covid cases which has hurt Britain's hospitality sector and hit retailers.

 Bethany Beckett, economist at Capital Economics, said although the economy had got better at coping with coronavirus restrictions, the "possibility of tighter restrictions in January is further darkening the outlook for GDP".